wernerglinka/aiandyou/src/pages/index.md

 mission:
   title: Mission
   prose: |
-    "AIandYou.org is committed to educating communities of color about AI.
-All communities benefit from understanding more about AI and
+    AIandYou.org is committed to educating communities of color about AI and supporting diverse AI leaders.

+    All communities benefit from understanding more about AI and…

-    - related social good impact
+    - its social good impact
-    - intended biases
+    - automation preparation
-    - impact on everyday life
+    - long term challenges and opportunities

-    A portion of proceeds is donated to participating AI affinity groups.\n"
+    _A portion of proceeds is donated to participating AI affinity groups_

 approach1:
   title: Approach